HS code history

 Country-specific HS code examples

-As you can see, the first six digits are the same—these six digits are used worldwide—and the last four digits are different based on the country-specific requirements based on the country of importation.
-This is important to be aware of for international ecommerce in order to avoid over or under-calculating duty or having your shipment rejected or held by customs due to incorrect HS codes.
-For these reasons, Zonos always recommends classification to the country-specific level.
+The first six digits are consistent worldwide, while the final digits vary based on the importing country's specific requirements.
+This distinction is crucial for international ecommerce to avoid over- or under-calculating duties or having shipments rejected or delayed by customs due to incorrect HS codes.
+Zoos strongly recommends classifying goods to the country-specific level.